RSCPlus/rscplus/README.md

   Sets max number of digits to display after the decimal point on fatigue drops</dd>
 </dl>

-### Automatically configured via user input in game
+### Automatically configured via user input in game or the settings GUI
 <dl>
   <dt>combat_menu</dt>
   <dd>Range: <i>true or false</i><br>